WebAssembly/component-model/design/mvp/CanonicalABI.md

 * `$st` is given type `(func (param $f (ref null $ft)) (param $c i32) (result $e i32))`.

-In the [deterministic profile], validation fails if `thread.spawn` is used.

 > Note: ideally, a thread could be spawned with [arbitrary thread parameters].
 > To import polymorphic versions of `$st`, a naming scheme is necessary to
 > differentiate between the imports with varying `$ft`.
 Since many languages can